 I R E L A N D

-Join us for a fabulous tour of the legendary West Coast of Ireland, where we will visit the Dingle Peninsula (site of the film Ryan’s Daughter!), and the lively town of Galway, along with the musical village of Doolin, Jesse Lendenye’s Salmon Poetry workshop, the Cliffs of Moher, the Burren, Croagh Patrick mountain, and more!
+Join us for a fabulous tour of the legendary West Coast of Ireland where we will visit the Dingle Peninsula (site of the film Ryan’s Daughter), and the lively town of Galway, along with the musical village of Doolin, Jessie Lendenye’s Salmon Poetry Bookstore and workshop, the Cliffs of Moher, the Burren, Croagh Patrick, and more!

 V E R M O N T C O M M U N E T O U R